-If a member changes their PCP, the new PCP must be a provider that participates in the Hamaspik Medicare Choice provider network.
-If the PCP is not in the provider network, the PCP is considered to be out-of-network and the member will be responsible for the charges.
+If you change your PCP, the new PCP must be a provider within the Hamaspik Medicare Select provider network.
+If the PCP is not in the provider network, the PCP is considered to be out-ofnetwork and you would be responsible for the charges.
+Your new PCP will become effective as soon as you select him/her.